sarasouza18/Invoicely/README.md

 ---

-## 📝 **License**
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-### 💡 **Contributing**
-We welcome contributions to improve this project.
-Please fork the repository and create a pull request.

----

 ### 🎯 **Future Enhancements**
 - 🔍 **Advanced Error Handling**: Integration with **AWS CloudWatch Alarms** to monitor processing failures in real-time.
 - 🚀 **Performance Improvements**: Adding caching layers using **Redis** for faster access to previously processed invoices.
 - 📊 **Data Analytics**: Build a dashboard for viewing the status and history of processed invoices using **Amazon QuickSight**.

----

-If you have any questions or need help, feel free to open an issue or contact the maintainers! 👋

----

-Enjoy using **Invoicely**! 😄